david-abboud/FF-extension/README.md

 - 🔍 Search functionality
 - 💾 Local caching (5-minute duration)
 - 🔄 Auto-sync across tabs
-- 🎯 Support for both development and Proj05 environments
+- 🎯 Support for both 2.0 and 3.0 feature flags
 = 💾 Preserves FF upon refresh and server rebuild (on save) as long as the FF is selected from the popup

 ## Installation